wappointment/wappointment/readme.txt

 6. Service Setup.
 Describe the appointment and how you provide it: By Phone, By Skype or At a location.

 == Changelog ==

+= 2.2.0 - 2021-05-10 =
+* Added staff selection page in booking form
+* First booking widget screen can now be a staff selection page using a shortcode attribute
+* Optimization made on calendars availability check requests
+* Added Staff field, for extra information describing your staff(to be used in emails and SMS reminders)
+* Added staff permissions to allow staff to modify their own availability
+* added appointment history shortcode for logged in users [wap_history]
+* Admin notifications emails are now translatable with LocoTranslate or other translations system alike
+* Improved overall usability in the backend interfaces

 = 2.1.5 - 2021-04-17 =
 * Added centered option for the booking widget in shortcode mode